Pumpkin & Flax Seed Good-Dog Treats

 - 3 1/2 cups (440g) all-purpose Flour

-- Bake for about 40 minutes or until light golden and fairly hard (they will harden a bit more when cooled).
+- Bake for about 40 minutes or until light golden and fairly hard and cooked through in the center (they will harden a bit more when cooled).
 Set aside to cool and liberally pass out to deserving puppies.